GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Colour gradients are used on many elements to add interest to the visual design.
 - Rounded edges are used on many elements to soften the overall look.
 - A hint of transpareny has been added to the navbar, whilst care has been taken to ensure all text is still clearly ledgible.
 This makes the page look better, and also provides subtle feedback to the user when they scroll the page.
-# Wireframes & Prototype build
+# Wireframes & Prototype Build
 These wireframes were created to outline the basic structure of the site.
 The fnished version is fairly close to these, the main changes are the logo, which has been changed to two lines to fit onto small screen sizes, and the social links, which have been moved to be above the cards in the footer, as I thought they may not be noticed right at the bottom of the page.

 ![Piano Lessons with Greg Kaighin | Home](assets/wireframes/Home.png)